adducec03/BrokenDreams/README.md

 Once the installation is complete go to your iPhone, unlock it and go to **Settings -> Generals -> VPN and Device Management** and authorize the developer of the app.
 Now you can open the game on your home screen and play it!

+## License

+This project is public and freely accessible, but *all rights reserved*.
+Copying, modifying, distributing, or reusing the code *without written permission* is prohibited.

+© 2025 Antonio Lanza, Carmine Adduce.
+All Rights Reserved.

 ## Authors
 <a href="https://github.com/AntonioSouls">
   <img src="https://github.com/AntonioSouls.png" width="80">